moh682/JavaScript-Hand-In-1/README.md

   ...
 }
 ```
+###### Important features for developers in es2016+:

+The huge game changer for language is the "async" function.
+By just adding "async" in front of a function, you can make the code act in a synchronous flow.
+The exact opposite of what we were used to previously, as JavaScript being an asynchronous language.

 ### Explain generally about node.js, when it “makes sense” and npm, and how it “fits” into the node echo system.##